 The Interledger Protocol (ILP) is the core of the Interledger protocol suite.

-Interledger ensures that senders' funds are safe throughout an multi-hop payment and cannot be stolen by faulty or malicious connectors (see Interledger Security).
+Interledger ensures that senders' funds are safe throughout a multi-hop payment and cannot be stolen by faulty or malicious intermediaries (see Interledger Security).

 Interledger uses conditional transfers to secure payments across multiple hops and even through untrusted connectors.
-Senders are guaranteed cryptographic proof that the receiver got the payment or their money back, no matter how many ledgers and connectors are in between.
-Connectors take some risk, but this risk can be managed and is primarily based upon the connector's chosen ledgers and direct peers.
+Everyone only needs to trust their direct peers, no matter how many connectors are involved in forwarding a given packet.
+Connectors take some risk, but this risk can be managed and is primarily based upon the connector's chosen peers.

 Hint: Conditional transfers or authorization holds are the financial equivalent of a two-phase commit.

 The sender first sends an Interledger